ZeTRoY/fdf/README.md

 &emsp;This project is about creating a simplified graphic “wireframe” (“fils de fer” in french, hence the name of the project) representation of a relief landscape linking various points (x, y, z) via segments.
 The coordinates of this landscape are stored in a file passed as a parameter to the program.

 &emsp;Each number corresponds to a point in space:
-• The horizontal position corresponds to its axis.
+&emsp;&emsp;• The horizontal position corresponds to its axis.
-• The vertical position corresponds to its ordinate.
+&emsp;&emsp;• The vertical position corresponds to its ordinate.
-• The value corresponds to its altitude.
+&emsp;&emsp;• The value corresponds to its altitude.

 	Here is an example: